LEDIG STILLING VED UIT NORGES ARKTISKE UNIVERSITET

 - Cover letter including a short description of interests and reasons for applying for the position

 - Description of your past research project(s) and its relevance to the advertised position (maximum 2 pages)

 - CV containing a complete overview of education, experience, professional work and references

-- up to 15 academic works.
-The doctoral thesis is here counted as one work.
+- Academic works, up to four.
+The doctoral thesis is regarded as one work

 In order to achieve a targeted use of the postdoctoral position, and to strengthen the employee’s career development, a development plan must be available no later than three months after the appointment contract is signed.
 The development plan must be approved by the immediate leader with personnel responsibility.

 All documentation to be considered must be in a Scandinavian language or English.
 We only accept applications and documentation sent via Jobbnorge within the application deadline.